TensorNetwork/tensornetwork.org/src/diagrams.md

 2. Connecting two index lines implies a contraction, or summation over the connected indices.

-Other rules and conventions are sometimes adopted by authors or used in specific contexts.
-These extensions include the use of specific shapes or shadings to designated properties of tensors;
+Other conventions are often adopted by certain authors or in specific contexts.
+For example, using shapes or shadings to designate properties of tensors;
 orienting index lines according to certain conventions;
 or putting arrows on lines to distinguish contravariant and covariant indices.